gui81/docker-alfresco/README.md

 - **AUDIT_ALFRESCO_ACCESS_ENABLED**: ; default = `false`
 - **ACTIVITIES_FEED_NOTIFIER_ENABLED**: to disabled the global activities notifications ; default = `true`

+If you want to override your own config key, you can use  the env **EXTRA_ALFRESCO_GLOBAL_<dot by underscore replaced key name>**

+Exemple : if you wan to set My.specific.configKey.data by 'new-data' you must declare environement variable like this : "EXTRA_ALFRESCO_GLOBAL_My_specific_configKey_data=new-data"

 ## Upgrading
 TODO: I might be able to add some options that aid in upgrading.
 For now though, backup, backup, backup, and then follow this guide: